indykite/indykite-sdk-web/README.md

 ### Log in with an OTP token

 ![](/assets/invitation.png)
 A user can get an invitation email which contains a reference ID.
-You need to pass this ID the same way as you did in the [Reset password](#using-an-action-clicking-on-did-you-forgot-you-password-button) flow, and that's to use this ID as the `otpToken` property.
+You need to pass this ID the same way as you did in the [Reset password](#using-an-action-clicking-on-did-you-forgot-you-password-button) flow, and that's to use this ID as the `token` property.
 This will cause your authentication to start with the Input Invitation node.

 ```ts
 import ReactDOM from "react-dom";